AtulanZaman/terragrunt-project-factory-gcp/README.md

 This pattern scales the 'factory' oriented approach of IaC implementation, facilitating both scalability of the Terraform state file size and also develper productivity by minimizing time to run *plans*.
 By providing mechanisms to create resource group definitions using both local and common data configurations through `defaults`, and implementing `DRY` code in a central `source`, it encourages a mature `Infrastructure as Data` implementation practice.

+## TODO
+1. Write explanation of how it works
+1. Update example with different service accounts for team directories
+1. Create branches for variations.
+Variations can be like, integrating with FAST Fabring project eg.

 ## Expalanation

 ![Diagram](/docs/images/image1.png)